ayshsandu/nooba-plugin-speed-mismatch/README.md

-nooba-plugin-template
+nooba-plugin-speedmismatch
 =====================

-template plugin for the current Nooba plugin API
+speedmismatch plugin for the current Nooba plugin API